slu-soc1120/slu-soc1120.github.io/content/docs/start_other.md

 For the 2020-2021 academic year, there are two types of office hours that I have:

-  1. Appointments: Appoints are available for an hour each week from 9am CST to 10am CST on Thursdays.
+  1. Appointments: Appoints are available for an hour each week from 9am CST to 10am CST on Wednesdays.
 You can sign-up for an appointment by visiting my <a href = "https://calendly.com/chris-prener" target = "_blank">Calendly page</a>.
 Select either a 15 minute or 30 minute meeting, and fill out your details.
 Once you submit the meeting request, you'll receive a calendar invitation and a Zoom link.
-  2. Drop-in: From 10am CST to 10:45am CST on Thursday, I'll be available via Zoom for drop-in office hours.
+  2. Drop-in: From 10am CST to 10:45am CST on Wednesdays, I'll be available via Zoom for drop-in office hours.
 No appointment is required, and you'll be able to come to a dedicated Zoom meeting that has a "waiting room."
 I'll bring one student in from the waiting room as a time so that we can meet privately.
 The link for this is available on Blackboard.

 If these times do not work for your class schedule, please email me to set-up a meeting at another time!
 I'll work with you to find a time that works for both of our schedules.